-According to a 2018 ECB survey, 75% of credit institutions rated their cash services to customers as important or very important, 20% were neutral, and only 5% rated cash services as unimportant.
-It is estimated that around 75% of all euro banknotes withdrawn by customers are withdrawn via self-service banking, while deposits of banknotes are evenly split between attended (over-the-counter, OTC) services and unattended (automated) services.
+According to a 2018 ECB survey, 75% of credit institutions rated their Money in physical form such as banknotes and coins. services to customers as important or very important, 20% were neutral, and only 5% rated cash services as unimportant.
+It is estimated that around 75% of all The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU. banknotes withdrawn by customers are withdrawn via self-service banking, while deposits of banknotes are evenly split between attended (over-the-counter, OTC) services and unattended (automated) services.

 The EPC report stresses that banks are pursuing the automation of cash services with a particular focus on deposit as traditional cash-out ATMs are increasingly replaced by cash-recirculating devices.
 However, the European ATM network is also downsizing, under the combined pressures of cost-cutting, banking consolidation but also increasing interoperability of different networks.

 According to ECB data, 25,000 ATMs have been closed in the EU between 2014 and 2019.
 The chart below illustrates for each country, the year when the number of ATMs peaked and the decline in the number of ATMs since the peak year.
 Finland tops the league and saw its ATM estate shrink by 56% since 2000.
 Belgium has seen the fastest decline, with 45% of the ATMs closing since 2015.